 TRIUMPH Network Resources

-Priority Areas for Research to Improve Youth Public Mental Health
+Report: Priority Areas for Research to Improve Youth Public Mental Health

 We have worked with young people, researchers, policymakers and practitioners to identify priority areas for future research into youth mental public health within the three TRIUMPH research themes: Social Connections and Relationships, Schools and Other Education Setting and Key Groups of young people at risk of poor mental health.

 Report: What does a mentally healthy society look like for young people?